zinob/blinkwatch/README.md

 # blinkwatch

-A simple script to monitory an URL for falsy JSON values.
+A simple script for the Raspberry Pi to monitory an URL for falsy JSON values and blink LEDs on the GPIO when it fails.

 Currently the LED mappings are made in 2 places, just to make the code confusing, one for indexing GPIO ports to "easy to remember" numbers in blinkenq.py and one in the ini-file.